Facebook Advertising Isn’t Dead, and Here’s Why

 There are a few reasons why Facebook will likely endure this recent uproar:

 It’s ingrained in our lives.
-Not only does a quarter of the world go on Facebook every month, but the site is used for things like app signups and keeping up-to-date with companies and news.
+Not only does a quarter of the world go on Facebook every month, but the site is used for things like app integration and keeping up-to-date with friends, companies and global news.

 We have short attention spans.
 Remember #Kony2012?
 How about the BP oil spill or deflategate?
-We tend to have some pretty short attention spans, so most scandals are forgotten after a month or two.
+We tend to have some pretty short attention spans, so most shocking events are forgotten after a month or two.

 Facebook is a useful site.
 Like it or not, Facebook’s interface and UX makes it a great place for communicating, event planning and sharing photos and ideas.